Baabalwaaiz/alx-system_engineering-devops/0x00-shell_basics/README.md

-10-back: Move to previous directory
+11-list: List all files in previous directories